- Home

 What are the skills and qualities required to become a/an IAS Officer?

-Decision-making skills: An IAS officer is a part of the government machinery.
-He or she must be able to adapt to the changes in the system, operator, and structure.
-An IAS officer is quick in analyzing the available possibilities and potential outcomes to take decisions accordingly.
+Decision-Making Skills: An IAS officer is a part of the government machinery.
+An IAS officer is quick in analysing the available possibilities and potential outcomes to make decisions accordingly.

-Utilitarianism skills: It is an ability based on ethical theory to determine right and wrong depending on the consequences of policy or action.
-An IAS officer must be able to follow the principle of utilitarianism in taking decisions that lead to the best for the country and its citizens.
+Utilitarianism Skills: An IAS officer must be able to follow the principle of utilitarianism in making decisions that lead to the best for the country and its citizens.

 Compassion: An IAS officer should be compassionate to eliminate the suffering of people with misfortune.
 He or she is required to implement the laws to provide support to the people of the underprivileged sections without violating existing laws and rules.

 Integrity: In Public Administration, transparency comes with the definition of holding public officials accountable and eliminating corruption.
-An IAS officer must possess transparency to observe the actions and decide accordingly.
+An IAS officer must possess transparency.

 Which certifications and internships can be helpful in becoming IAS Officer?